CaliStyle/trailpack-proxy-router/README.md

 It's purpose is to allow for easy development, SEO, and AAA (Triple A) testing (a concept developed by [Scott Wyatt](https://github.com/scott-wyatt)) from the ground up.

-Views are stored in either a Flat File database or joined with a Postgres database, and are cacheable in a docment store such as Redis.
+Views are stored in either a Flat File database or joined with a Postgres database, and are cache-able in a document store such as Redis.
 Each view has a series of tests that are displayed based on a weight, threshold, and baseline for a given demographic.

 Each time a view is run, the engine will determine which series to display and track positive/negative control conversions for the demographic to score it.